What is supervised learning?

 Supervised versus semi-supervised learning

-Semi-supervised learning labels a portion of the input data.
+Semi-supervised learning involves training a model on a small portion of labeled input data along with a larger portion of unlabeled data.
 Because it can be time-consuming and costly to rely on domain expertise to label data appropriately for supervised learning, semi-supervised learning can be an appealing alternative.

 Supervised versus self-supervised learning

-Self-supervised learning (SSL) mimics supervised learning with unlabeled data.
-Rather than use the manually created labels of supervised learning datasets, SSL tasks are configured so that the model can generate implicit labels from unstructured data.
+Self-supervised learning (SSL) is often described as bridging supervised and unsupervised learning.
+Rather than use the manually created labels of supervised learning datasets, SSL tasks are configured so that the model can generate its own supervisory signals—implicit or pseudo-labels—and discern ground truth from unstructured data.
 Then, the model’s loss function uses those labels in place of actual labels to assess model performance.

 Supervised versus reinforcement learning